 Zapier - API Read/Writetext, followed by the creation date.
 Upon removing a connection in the Zapier’s My Apps page, the REST API keys are automatically removed (revoked) from this list as well.

 The number of used WooCommerce Zapier REST API authentication keys is also displayed on the Status Screen.

 The creation dates on the REST API keys screen and on the My Apps page may be different.
 For example, the plugin automatically monitors and revokes duplicated keys for a user if the key is not used for 30 days.
 This ensures that each WordPress administrator user can only have one key to communicate with Zapier.

 - WordPress Dashboard → Side Menu → WooCommerce → Settings screen → Advanced tab → Webhooks

-- For every outgoing connections (Triggers), the plugin registers a webhook in WooCommerce.
+- For each outgoing connection (Trigger), the plugin creates a webhook in WooCommerce.

-Zapier, followed by the corresponding Zap ID.
-Webhooks are created automatically you turn “ON” a Zap, and they are deleted when your turn “OFF” a Zap in the Zapier.com interface.
+WooCommerce Zapier.
+Webhooks are created automatically when you turn “ON” a Zap, and they are deleted when you turn “OFF” a Zap in the Zapier.com interface.

 In normal usage, you should have one active WooCommerce Zapier webhook for each active Zap that has WooCommerce as a trigger.

 Removing an active webhook stops sending data to Zapier.